-In addition to the above medical device advancements, the Company continues to make progress in conducting pharmaceutical clinical studies for their medications:
+In addition to the above medical device and IRB advancements, the Company continues to make progress in its planning/and guidance to move forward, via its contracted clinical resource organization, to conduct pharmaceutical clinical studies for their medications:

-- 3. RTG-2023 for the treatment of dry age-related macular degeneration (dry AMD); and - 4.
+- 1. RTG-2023 for the treatment of dry age-related macular degeneration (dry AMD); and - 2.
 RTG-2024 for the treatment of Alzheimer's syndrome dementia.